-Due to the uncertainty caused by the Coronavirus outbreak, the chairs of the Scientific and Organizing Committees of ECSO-CMS2021, in agreement with the EWGSO Board, have decided to suspend the conference and postpone it, in order to guarantee a safe and successful participation, and to have entirely fruitful interaction in presence.
+Due to the uncertainty caused by the persistence of the current pandemic situation, the chairs of the Scientific and Organizing Committees of ECSO-CMS2021, in agreement with the EWGSO Board, have decided to cancel the event for 2021 and postpone it to the following year to guarantee safe and successful participation, and to have entirely fruitful interaction in presence.

 This joint event will provide a forum for fruitful discussions and interactions among researchers and professionals from industry and institutional sectors on decision making under uncertainty in a complex world.
 The conference will be within the scopes of both CMS and EWGSO and, in particular, it will focus on models, methods and computational tools in stochastic, robust and distributionally robust optimization and on computational aspects of management science with emphasis on risk management, valuation problems, measurement applications.
 Traditional fields of application, such as finance, energy, water management, logistics, supply chain management, and emerging ones, such as healthcare, climate risk and sustainable development, will be included.

 ECSO-CMS 2021 is jointly organized by the Department of Economics of Ca’ Foscari University of Venice, the CMS Journal and the EURO Working Group on Stochastic Optimization.